 One time, I was on my way from Singapore to Bangkok.
 I was doing an early morning flight, trying to get some slides ready for a morning meeting.

-In reality it's: economy class flights at odd hours, Uber, and doing our expenses using ancient software (and losing about 5% in the process).
+In reality it's more like this: economy class flights at odd hours (because you booked at the last minute and have a price cap), Uber, and doing our expenses using ancient software (and losing about 5% in the process).

-So there I was, jammed up against the seat in front of me, laptop half folded in the early hours of the morning as I prepared slides for a boring meeting I didn't even want to attend.
+So there I was, jammed up against the seat in front of me in the back half of economy class, laptop half folded while I tried to type, focusing on the working in the early hours of the morning as I prepared slides for a boring meeting I didn't even want to attend.

 Then I had the thought that ended it all: